 Reverend Liko is the chair of Pacific Health Service Hutt Valley Incorporated and is the current Church Minister of the Congregational Church of Samoan Upper Hutt Parish.
 He has a wealth of experience in management and government agencies where he worked prior to entering Malua Theological College.
 Reverend Liko is a very active member of the Samoan community in Upper Hutt.

 Reverend Nove Vailaau is CEO of the Congregational Christian Church of Samoa (EFKS) New Zealand Trust, which he established to liaise with government to address issues impacting New Zealand Samoans.
 He has been Church Minister of the Porirua EFKS for 22 years.

-He has been a member of the Ministerial Advisory Council for the Minister for Pacific Peoples, the Ministry of Education’s Pasefika Talanoa Group, and the Ministry of Health’s Pacific Advisory Group.
+Reverend Nove has been a member of the Ministerial Advisory Council for the Minister for Pacific Peoples, the Ministry of Education’s Pasefika Talanoa Group, and the Ministry of Health’s Pacific Advisory Group.
 He was Chair of the Porirua Pacific Church Ministers Group and is a member of the Wellington Samoan Faifeau (Church Ministers) Group.

 Karopaerangi is an experienced public servant and diplomat.
 She has served in senior leadership roles in the Cook Islands and New Zealand.

 Karopaerangi has developed and led significant programmes of work within the areas of international relations and public policy, including a national coordination role supporting the Cook Islands COVID-19 response.